MoralisWeb3/streams-beta/README.md

 ### Programmatically

 We will use Moralis SDK to create a stream.

+You can install the Moralis SDK

 ```typescript
 import Moralis from 'moralis';